Introducing GiveLink Docs: The Most Thorough Documentation in Fundraising

 - "How do I set up recurring donations with custom frequencies?"

-- "What Salesforce fields does the sync map to?"
+- "What Salesforce records does GiveLink push?"

 The chat gives you precise answers with links to the relevant documentation pages.
 It's like having a GiveLink expert available 24/7.